Travel disruption as heavy rain across Scotland sparks floods

 Rail services have also been affected by the weather, with train speeds limited in many areas on Friday due to heavy rain overnight.

-Forecasters said around 40-50mm of rain is expected in the amber warning area, with 60-70mm possible in upland locations, and they warned fast-flowing or deep floodwater is likely, causing danger to life.
+Forecasters said around 40-50mm of rain was expected in the amber warning area, with 60-70mm possible in upland locations, with the potential for fast-flowing or deep floodwater, causing danger to life.

-The Scottish Environmental Protection Agency has issued 10 flood alerts and 27 flood warnings across Scotland.
+The Scottish Environmental Protection Agency (Sepa) has issued 10 flood alerts and 27 flood warnings across Scotland.

 River levels were expected to rise as a result of heavy overnight rain, with levels peaking during daylight hours on Friday.